-“Skillfull debridement of painful corns such as this, offers instant pain relief.
+“Skilful debridement of painful corns and removal of the central core can offer instant pain relief.
 The team at East Gosford Podiatry can then address the pressure problems causing the corn, resulting in a more permanent resolution.”

 Andrew Martin, Podiatrist